MichaelAHood/readmissions-risk-scorer/README.md

 ## 4. What Does the Solution Contain

-At it's core, TAP consists of three key opensource technologies:
+At it's core, TAP consists of three key open source technologies:

-  1. Cloudera Hadoop (CDH)
+  1. **Cloudera Hadoop (CDH) **
-  2. Docker
+  2. **Docker**
-  3. CloudFoundry
+  3. **CloudFoundry**

 This solution utilizes the above components by storing historical data and patient records in the CDH cluster.
-Data Scientists are able to analyze the data via the creation of Docker containers that contained virtual instances of Jupyter analytics notebooks.
+Data Scientists are able to analyze the data via the creation of Docker containers that contained virtual instances of Jupyter analytics notebooks, to enable collaborative and reproducible work.
 Additionally, Apache Spark -- the big data computing engine -- was utilized on the CDH cluster to analyze the datasets that were too big to fit into the memory.
 Spark was also used to train and validate the machine learning model for making predictions of high-risk patients.
 Finally, the trained model was packaged into an application and deployed in the TAP cloud as a CloudFoundry application.

 ## 5. Solution Background

 This solution originated through Intel's partnership with Cloudera to conduct a pilot program with a Large Hospital Group to use predictive analytics to reduce readmission rates.

 Intel Data Scientists combined the hospital historical patient data with socioeconomic data, such as housing prices and health services in the surrounding area, to train a Random Forest predictive model that enabled doctors to pinpoint which patients were a high readmission risk.
-Hospital staff were able to administer additional care to indentify any shortcommings in the treatment and dicharge plan, thereby reducing overall readmission rates.
+Hospital staff were able to administer additional care to identify any shortcomings in the treatment and discharge plan, thereby reducing overall readmission rates.

 By Using the predictions from the analysis, the Hospital Group was able to reap the following benefits:

-  1. Reducing 6,000 occurrences of patient readmission.
+  1. **Reducing 6,000 occurrences of patient readmission.**
-  2. Avoiding $4 million in potential Medicare ppenalties.
+  2. **Avoiding $4 million in potential Medicare penalties.**
-  3. Saving appriximately $72 milion in medical costs.
+  3. **Saving approximately $72 million in medical costs. **
-  4. Improving hospital ratings by lowering readmission rate and increasing patient satisfaction.
+  4. **Improving hospital ratings by lowering readmission rate and increasing patient satisfaction. **
-  5. More efficient utilization of resources by focusing at high-risk patients.
+  5. **More efficient utilization of resources by focusing at high-risk patients. **

-One of the uninteded benefits of implementing this solution was more efficient utilization of resources.
+One of the unintended benefits of implementing this solution was more efficient utilization of resources.
 Specifically, the increased quality of care provided to the identified high-risk patients during their initial visit freed up resources that enabled the Hospital Group to help an additional 300 - 500% more patients.

 We have provided a blueprint that enables any hospital organization to use TAP, adopt the above described solution, and begin reaping the same benefits.